 Directed by F. Gary Gray | Written by Chris Morgan, based on characters by Gary Scott Thompson | 136 min

-We’ve been promised a final trilogy of movies to take us across this franchise’s finish line, but that we even got this far is kind of amazing.
+We’ve been promised a final trilogy of movies to take us across this franchise’s finish line—and that we even got this far is kind of amazing.
 This whole shooting match started as a low-budget exploitation picture, a loose remake of Point Break in tuner-car culture, eventually mutating into a customized hotrod, the likes of which we haven’t seen before—loud and colourful international thrillers based around two bold conceits: a multi-ethnic group of motorheads can save the world better than 007 if given the right set of wheels, and loyalty to the patriarchal family unit is the reason for everything good in the world.

 Fast Five was the best of them, but while they slipped a little in pure fun, numbers six and seven both kept up the tradition of outrageous machismo and even more outrageous automotive stunts.